 Since Securing 'Outstanding' for Children's Safeguarding in the latest OFSTED inspection of children safeguarding services completed in January 2020, judged the service to be 'Outstanding'.
 The Council joined the DfE Strengthening Families Project in October 2020 and will receive over £2m from the DFE to support this programme over a three year period.
+We are regarded as exemplary when it comes to contextual safeguarding, with Ofsted noting our strong offer to children and young people.
+The Council has also been described as a 'national trailblazer' by the national Care Leaver Covenant, around the support given to young people leaving care.

-In addition, the Council unanimously agreed to commission its own Independent Inquiry into child sexual exploitation in light of non-recent cases highlighted by some media.
-This followed a series of reviews that the Council and partners had supported including external reviews commissioned by the then Local Safeguarding Children's Board and a Scrutiny Review of 'Multi-Agency Working Against Child Sexual Exploitation' which was the culmination of over 18 months work and demonstrated how scrutiny can successfully engage partners around a complex and sensitive issue and - critically - give people affected by exploitation a channel to be heard.
+In addition, the Council unanimously agreed to commission its own Independent Inquiry into child sexual exploitation once it became clear that the Government led inquiry into CSE was not going to focus on Telford.
 An Independent Inquiry, however, was what victims were asking for.
-We expect the Inquiry to report in 2021/22.
+We expect the Inquiry to report in summer 2022.
+The Council will learn lessons from the Inquiry report and, working with our partners and the local government family, will implement any recommendations made.

 Strengthening Communities Adult Social Care (ASC) - we work on behalf of local people in an integrated way with partners both in the NHS and across our vibrant community and voluntary sector which the Council have continued to invest in over many years.
 This investment has enabled ASC to maximise the use of the community assets preventing too early access to funded ASC support.
-Through TWIPP we have developed an integrated Health and Social Care Rapid Response Team working to reduce unnecessary hospital admissions.
+Through Telford & Wrekin Integrated Health Partnership (TWIPP) we have developed an integrated Health and Social Care Rapid Response Team working to reduce unnecessary hospital admissions.
 Our performance on delayed transfer of care is better than the national and regional average, and we are in the best quartile nationally.
 We recently secured recognition from the Co-operative Council Innovation Network for this work.